orca-io/orca-challenges/challenge-shortest-path/README.md

 Task
 -----
-Given a start point and an end point and a list of gateway line segments, find a shortest path from start to end that goes through gateway segments in order.
+Given a start point and an end point and a list of gateway line segments, find the shortest path from start to end that goes through gateway segments in order.

 Details and Hints
 -----